ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 val r : int ref = {contents = 0}
 ```

-It is syntactically impossible to create an unintialised or null reference.
+It is syntactically impossible to create an uninitialised or null reference.
 The `r`
 reference is initialised with the integer zero.
 Accessing a reference's content
 is done using the `!` de-reference operator.
 ```ocaml